I Dream Too Much (1935 film)

 I Dream Too Much is a 1935 American romantic comedy film directed by John Cromwell.
-It stars Henry Fonda, Lily Pons, and Lucille Ball in one of her earlier roles.
+It stars Henry Fonda and Lily Pons, as well as Lucille Ball in an early supporting role.
 It has been described as a "somewhat wispy operetta."
 Songs are by Jerome Kern and Dorothy Fields.
 The film was nominated for an Academy Award in the category Sound Recording (Carl Dreher).

 Plot

-Annette Monard Street (Lily Pons) is an aspiring singer, who falls in love with and marries Jonathan Street (Henry Fonda), a struggling young composer.
+Annette Monard Street is an aspiring singer, who falls in love with and marries Jonathan Street, a struggling young composer.

 Jonathan pushes her into a singing career, and she soon becomes a star.
 Meanwhile, Jonathan is unable to sell his music, and he finds himself jealous of his wife's success.

 Concerned about their relationship, Annette uses her influence to get Jonathan's work turned into a musical comedy.
 Once she achieves this, she then retires from public life in order to raise a family.